6 US States for LGBTQ+ in 2026

 Staff Writer

 In 2025 alone, state legislatures pushed over 1,200 anti-LGBTQ bills.
-The map of where it is safe to live has shifted radically.
-Today, your state borders dictate your access to healthcare, your right to raise a family without interference, your job security, and your daily peace of mind.
+The map of where it's safe to live has changed a lot.
+These days, where you live affects your access to healthcare, the chance to raise a family without interference, job security, and your daily peace of mind.

-This is not a theoretical political debate.
-It is a highly practical relocation crisis.
+This isn't some theoretical political debate.
+It's a really practical relocation issue.

-Our goal is to give you a clear, unfiltered look at the landscape.
-We are going to break down which states offer ironclad legal protection, which ones are actively dismantling rights, and how to balance your safety with the cost of living.
-Because the hard truth is that many of the safest states are also the most expensive.
+Our aim is to give you a clear, unfiltered view of the landscape.
+We're going to look at which states have solid legal protection in place, which ones are rolling back rights, and how you can balance your safety with the cost of living.
+The thing is, though, that a lot of the safest states are also the most expensive.

-As of 2026, only 21 states and Washington DC offer full, explicit protections for LGBTQ people across employment, housing, and public accommodations.
-The other 29 states leave you partially or completely exposed.
+As of 2026, only 21 states and Washington, DC have full, explicit protections for LGBTQ people across employment, housing and public accommodations.
+The other 29 states leave you exposed to some extent.
 And the gap between these two Americas is getting wider.

 When you are looking at where to move, you need to weigh five specific factors.

-Family law: Are same-sex parenting rights recognized and protected?
+Family law: So, are same-sex couples getting the same rights and support when it comes to raising kids?
 Are there clear adoption safeguards?

-The legislative climate: Looking at what is already on the books is not enough.
-You have to look at what local politicians are actively trying to pass.
+The legislative climate: Just looking at what's already on the books isn't enough.
+You've got to keep an eye on what local politicians are trying to push through.

-Community and cost of living: A law on paper does not replace a welcoming neighborhood.
-You need visible communities, safe social spaces, and a culture that lets you breathe.
-But you also need to be able to pay rent.
-The rankings below account for the total package.
+Community and living costs: A law on paper doesn't replace a welcoming neighbourhood.
+You need communities that are easy to see, safe social spaces, and a culture that lets you breathe.
+But you also need to be able to pay your rent.
+The rankings below are based on the whole package.

 The best states for LGBTQ people in 2026